Cataract Center

 How Long Does the Procedure Take?

-The cataract surgery takes 20 minutes.
+The cataract surgery takes 10-15 minutes.
 Drs.
 Beers or Liu carefully place numbing drops in your eye, remove the cloudy cataract lens with a fine ultrasound probe using phacoemulsification, and replace your new lens with a new artificial lens that has been selected for the shape of your eye.
 Careful measurements using ORA technology can be done to help ensure that the power of the new lens is correct for each patient.
 Once the procedure is complete, antibiotic and anti-inflammatory eye drops are placed.
 No eye patch is needed.
 The small incision heals quickly.
 Because no sutures are needed, most patient resume their normal activities just a few days after surgery.

 Intraocular Lens Options

-addition, each person’s eye is shaped differently and therefore not every patient is a good candidate for each type of lens.
-At Peninsula Laser Eye Medical Group we take pride in discussing all of the options and helping patients decide which lens is best for them given the shape and health of their eye.
+It is important to understand that there is no one best intraocular lens.
+Each patient has different needs and goals regarding their desired final visual outcome following cataract surgery.
+In addition, each person’s eye is shaped differently and therefore not every patient is a good candidate for each type of lens.
+At Peninsula Laser Eye Medical Group, we take pride in discussing all of the options and helping patients decide which lens is best for them given the shape and health of their eye.
 Drs.
 Beers and Liu meet with each patient personally to discuss the lens options and likely visual results to help each patient decide which lens suits their lifestyle and visual needs.

 The Light Adjustable Lens